John William Kiser

 John William Kiser (June 20, 1857 – October 31, 1916) was a 19th-century industrialist who owned the Monarch Cycle Manufacturing Company in Chicago, Illinois.
 His company became one of the largest bicycle manufacturers in the world.

 Early life

 Kiser was born in St. Paris, Ohio, June 20, 1857.
 His parents were farmers George R. Kiser and Margaret Ellen (née McVey) Kiser.
 In 1884 he graduated with a Bachelor of Arts degree from Wittenburg College.

 Career

 In 1889 when Kiser moved to Chicago, he had few resources, with his obituary in the American Artisan and Hardware Record later describing him as "practically penniless".
 That same year he took a job as manager of the Chicago Sewing Machine company.
 He rose to become the president of the company.
 Taking advantage of a boom in bicycle usage in the United States at that time, he and his partner Chandler Robbins then started Monarch Cycle Manufacturing Company to manufacture bicycles.
+The company, which was established with $500,000 in capital, built its factory at the corner of North Halsted and West Lake Streets in Chicago.
+The building was designed by John Mills II.